The European Geoparks Network was established in June 2000 by four Geoparks:

 The Coordination Committee is the only decision making committee of the EGN, regarding regional issues.

-The CC comprises the 2 official nominated representatives of each geopark, GGN Individual members from Europe plus the representative of UNESCO, IUGS and IUCN.
+The CC comprises the two officially nominated representatives from each geopark, GGN Individual members from Europe plus the representative of UNESCO, IUGS and IUCN.

 UNESCO, IUCN and IUGS do not have voting rights in the CC.

-No individual can officially represent more than its own Geopark or Aspiring Geopark.
+No individual can officially represent more than her/his Geopark or Aspiring Geopark.
 This refers in particular to the official positions as mentioned in the Geopark Application Document.

 An official Geopark representative cannot provide private paid consultancy (by contract) to other Geoparks or Aspiring Geoparks.